 - Excessive thirst

-Having Set Feeding Times vs. Letting Them Roam
+Having a Feeding Schedule for Your Cat vs. Letting Them Roam

 Because cats are often very independent creatures, many owners opt to leave hard food out for their furry companions in an open container.
 This allows their cat to graze and eat when they get hungry, rather than making them wait for set feeding times throughout the day.
-This might work perfectly for your cat, but it also can cause overeating and obesity, so it’s important to ensure your cat is in good health if you choose this feeding option.
+This might work perfectly for your cat, but it also can cause overeating and lead to an overweight cat, so it’s important to ensure your cat is in good health if you choose this feeding option.

 With soft food, it’s not advisable to leave it out in a dish for your cat for long periods of time, as soft food items tend to collect bacteria quicker than hard pellets.
 Softer foods often require refrigeration when not in use, so letting them sit at room temperature can cause them to change consistency as well, which may be unappetizing to your cat and lead them to avoid their food.